Resources for current HDR students

 ECMS lab and workshop tours

-If you would like to know more about the labs and workshop spaces that you can utilise within our faculty, please register for a tour or submit your inquiry to the ECMS Facilities team.
+If you would like to know more about the labs and workshop spaces that you can utilise within our faculty, please register your interest to attend a tour.

 Specialist IT support

 ECMS have a designated team to provide specialist IT support to our researchers and HDR students, such as:

 - Specialised IT consultation

 - Engineering IT systems and applications

 - Linux, Windows, Embedded Systems, High Performance Computing

 The university’s research technology support offers many systems, tools and training opportunities which you will be able to access throughout your research studies, such as: